haddoulagalbert/haddoulagalbert.github.io/_pages/cv.md

   * Lactec
   * Duties included:
      * Back-end development of Hydrology website: Anascrap
-        * Intensive use of SIG Softwares like QGIS and Programming Languages like Python.
   * Supervisor: Ing.
 João Saboia

 * 2018 - Present: Research Assistant